MCV-2025-C1-Project/Team5/README.md

 **Workflow**

-1. **Load datasets** — both query and museum images are read from their respective folders.
+1. **Load datasets** - both query and museum images are read from their respective folders.
    If the descriptors for the dataset have already been computed in a previous run, they are automatically **loaded from their serialized `.pkl` files** instead of being recomputed, saving time and ensuring reproducibility.

-2. **Feature extraction** — descriptors are generated for each image according to the selected descriptor type and mode (`global` or `local`).
+2. **Feature extraction** - descriptors are generated for each image according to the selected descriptor type and mode (`global` or `local`).
    Multiple combinations of descriptors and distance metrics can be evaluated within the same run; the system automatically selects and stores the configuration that achieves the **highest mAP score**.

-3. **Similarity computation** — each query descriptor is compared with all museum descriptors using the chosen distance metric.
+3. **Similarity computation** - each query descriptor is compared with all museum descriptors using the chosen distance metric.

-4. **Ranking** — the system retrieves and ranks the top-*K* most visually similar paintings for each query image.
+4. **Ranking** - the system retrieves and ranks the top-*K* most visually similar paintings for each query image.

-5. **Evaluation** — performance is measured using **mAP@K** and **Top-K accuracy** metrics, allowing comparison between different descriptor–distance configurations.
+5. **Evaluation** - performance is measured using **mAP@K** and **Top-K accuracy** metrics, allowing comparison between different descriptor-distance configurations.

-6. **Result saving and visualization** —
+6. **Result saving and visualization** -
    For the best-performing configuration, the system automatically:
    - **Generates and saves** a `.pkl` file containing the ranked retrieval results (one list of retrieved image indices per query).
    - **Creates visualizations** that include:
      - Global **heatmaps** summarizing descriptor and distance performance.
-     - **Query–retrieval samples** showing the most similar results for representative queries.
+     - **Query-retrieval samples** showing the most similar results for representative queries.
      - **Local matches visualization** (for `mode local`) highlighting detected keypoints and their correspondences between the query and retrieved images.

 **Feature extraction modes**